yua10/rock_paper_Scissors/week-3/back-end-development/README.md

 Each separate resource is stored in a different folder.

-To access a resource, choose the relevant folder and read [`instructions.md`](./instructions.md) for details.
+To access a resource, click on its corresponding link.

 | Resource | Folder |
 | --- | --- |